cchitsiang/awesome-stars/topics.md

 - [pdevito3/craftsman](https://github.com/pdevito3/craftsman) - A .NET 6 scaffolding tool to help you stop worrying about boilerplate and focus on your business logic 🚀
 - [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 - [replicate/cog](https://github.com/replicate/cog) - Containers for machine learning
-- [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Golang library that provides a friendly API to run Docker containers.
-It is designed to create a runtime testing environment to use during your automatic tests.
+- [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Go package that makes it simple to create and clean up container-based dependencies for automated integration/smoke tests.
+The clean, easy-to-use API enables developers to p
 - [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired data platform with additional data mesh capability to automate, schedule and design data pipelines and workflows.
 Dataplane is written in Golang with a React front end
 - [EsperoTech/yaade](https://github.com/EsperoTech/yaade) - Yaade is an open-source, self-hosted, collaborative API development environment.
 - [dagger/dagger](https://github.com/dagger/dagger) - A programmable CI/CD engine that runs your pipelines in containers